-In case you want to save some money, it’s not worth to pay a premium for colourless round diamonds.
+In case you want to save some money, it is not worth to pay a premium for colourless round diamonds.
 In most cases, near-colourless stones graded H, I or J will look the same to the untrained eye.

-In case you don’t need a perfect stone, you may take a look at diamonds in VS (Very Slightly Included) or SI (Slightly Included) range since these stones will look eye clean from a normal viewing distance.
+In case you don’t need a perfect stone, you may take a look at diamonds in VS (Very Slightly Included) or SI (Slightly Included) range since these stones will look eye clean from an average viewing distance.

 If you don’t want your diamond to look dull and lifeless skip the stones with “Fair” and “Poor” cut grades.
-For a solitaire ring, it’s important to have a diamond graded at least “Good”, and preferably “Very Good” or even better “Excellent”.
+For a solitaire ring, it is highly recommended to have a diamond graded at least “Good”, and preferably “Very Good” or even better “Excellent”.
 After all, the cut is the deciding factor for how brilliant your diamond will look.

 Choosing a Metal for a Diamond Solitaire Ring

-The metal of your ring determines how quickly its parts will wear down.
+The choice of the metal in a solitaire ring determines how the diamond will look relative to the setting and how quickly its parts will wear down.